JGarza189/neuroblastoma-2025/User-Guide/README.md

-# User Guide
-This guide outlines how to set up the simulation environment and run the neuroblastoma tumor-immune model.
-It includes instructions for cloning the repository, installing dependencies, and executing simulations using either Jupyter Notebook or the command line.

 ## Computer Set-up

 To run simulations and reproduce the results presented in this study, you can use the **Jupyter Notebook interface**, a graphical user interface (GUI) that allows for interactive control of simulation parameters and real-time visualization of outputs.
 Alternatively, simulations may be executed through the **command line interface (CLI)** for a more automated, script-based workflow.